claude

 • Validation: Schema must compile with prisma format

-• Handoff: Export schema as variable blog_schema for next task
+• Handoff: Export schema as blog_schema for next task

 """